 Victoria Falls – Kasane, Botswana

 We start the day with a delicious breakfast before we travel to the Botswana border crossing into Kasane where we setup camp on the banks on the Chobe River.
-For those who purchased the Activity Package we explore the park in 4×4 vehicles on an optional game drive where we enjoy up close and personal experiences with elephants along the river.
+We explore the park in 4×4 vehicles on an optional game drive where we enjoy up close and personal experiences with elephants along the river.
 We end the afternoon with an incredible sunset cruise and enjoy a delicious meal around a camp fire.

 The second biggest park in all of Botswana, Chobe National Park spreads over approximately 10,600 square kilometres of northern Botswana.
 The park forms part of the medley of lakes, islands and floodplains created by the river systems of the Kwanda, Linyanti and Chobe Rivers.
 This region is well-known for it’s enormous buffalo and elephant herds – the population of which is presently around 120,000.
 The Chobe elephants migrate often and travel up to 200 kilometres from the Chobe and Linyanti rivers, where they gather during the dry season to the pans in the southeast portion of the park during rainy season.
 They can be identified by their frail ivory and short tusks which is probably due to the lack of calcium in the soils.
 Because of their high population, much damage to vegetation is caused in certain areas and therefore, culls have been considered but never carried out due to the enormous controversy surrounding the act.

 Accommodation: Two Per Room: Thebe River Safaris